yezhiyi9670/sparks-nmn-dev/readme.md

 > Note: This will be made into a node module soon™.

 Sparks NMN is a text-based language for composing numbered music notation (aka. 简谱).
-It features web-based rendering and natural markup grammar.
+It features web-based rendering and natural markup syntax.

 Documentation and desktop app will be developed later.